LR 170X Leadership Dynamics - 3 Hours

 This course is used as the applied project component of either a previously taken undergraduate course or a graduate course without an included project.
 Students will conduct an approved mentor-directed project in a leadership role related to course.
 Leadership program director approval required.
 May be repeated for credit.

-LR 6520 Coaching and Mentoring - 3 Hours
+LR 6520 Developing, Coaching and Empowering Leaders - 3 Hours

 Course provides the opportunity for students to acquire a clear understanding of coaching and mentoring as leadership tools.
-Students will learn coaching skills, become familiar with coaching models, be exposed to a variety of assessment techniques and reflect on ethical and other professional issues in the world of coaching and mentoring.
+Students learn coaching skills, become familiar with coaching models, are exposed to a variety of assessment techniques, and reflect on ethical and other professional issues in the world of coaching and mentoring.
+Another vital element of this course is to empower and release leaders to grow in effective delegation and increased responsibilities.
+Offered spring semester.

 LR 6811 Social and Cultural Understanding for Leadership - 2 Hours

-LR 6920 Human Resource Management - 3 Hours
+LR 6920 Transformational Leadership and Nonprofit Social Enterprises - 3 Hours

 The content of the course focuses on helping learners develop the skills and abilities for effective human resource management including developing job descriptions, interviewing and selection, development, and separation.
 Special attention will be given to using volunteers in nonprofit organizations.
-Offered face-to-face/cluster._
+Offered spring semester.

-LR 6940 Essentials of Nonprofit Operational Management - 3 Hours
+LR 6940 Essentials of Nonprofit Financial Management - 3 Hours

-This course helps students address the operational challenges specific to nonprofit organizations including strategic planning, budgeting, financial statement interpretation, multisite management, communications campaigns and building projects.
-Offered face-to-face/cluster._
+This course helps students address the financial needs specific to nonprofit organizations including bookkeeping, cash management, budgeting, financial statement interpretation, fundraising, capital campaigns, grant writing, and donor relationships.
+Offered spring semester.

-LR 6960 Nonprofit Organizational Dynamics - 3 Hours
+LR 6960 Driving Operational Excellence in Nonprofit Organizations - 3 Hours

-A student may choose to do a final project in a research-based practicum requiring a practical leadership component.
-This should be chosen in collaboration with faculty advisor.
-The research and project will be presented before student colleagues and faculty readers.
+A student may choose to do a final project in a research-based practicum requiring a practical leadership component or an integrative paper for their capstone.
+This should be chosen in collaboration with a faculty advisor.
+The research and project or integrative paper will be presented before student colleagues and faculty readers.
+The capstone will reflect approximately eighty-four clock hours of work (for 2 credit hours) or 126 clock hours of work (for 3 credit hours).
+Counts as half-time academic status in Florida.
+Offered every semester.

 LR 7486 Leadership Capstone Extension - 0 Hours